What's in a Name?

 You may not know it, but all living species have only one scientific name.
 That's right, only one name.
 You might hear a plant or animal called many things depending on where a person lives and the language they speak, but only one name is used by scientists.

 What's so important about a name?

 It might seem okay to have several names for one particular plant or an animal, but it could and has caused problems in the past.
-The scientists at the International Institute for Species Exploration show how everything named the same has created one big mess on the Planet Bob.
+The scientists at the International Institute for Species Exploration show how having the same name for everything has created mass confusion on the Planet Bob.

 Even though Planet Bob is not real, classifying and naming living things is really important.
-It is the job of people called taxonimists.
-Not only do taxonimists give each speices a unique name, they also arrange living things into common categories so that they are easier to compare and study.
+It is the job of people called taxonomists.
+Not only do taxonomists give each species a unique name, they also arrange living things into common categories so that they are easier to compare and study.

 Scientific and common names